dyfet/hitycho/FEATURES.md

 with supporting utility conversions for/to B64 and hex strings that I have always wanted ever since using Qt QByteArray.

+## biffer.hpp

+Memory based stream buffering.
+This lets one parse memory buffers or address spaces with stream operators.
+The format\_buffer provides a healpless and fast alternative to std::strstream.

 ## common.hpp

 Some very generic, universal, miscellaneous templates and functions.
 This also